 - Day 10: 2 glasses of light beer every hour, from 10 am to 12nn

 - Day 11: 1 glass of light beer, from 10 am to 11 am

 In some cases, more drinks can be skipped per day or the schedule may be adjusted depending on the level of the patient’s comfort.

 Another point of curiosity for those with alcoholism is the types of detox diets effective for sobriety.
 There is no clear-cut protocol for the type of food needed for alcohol detox, but there are general guidelines that can help patients recover better due to the health benefits of proper nutrition.

 Once you undergo alcohol detox, you will be provided with meals which emphasize the following food groups:

-People who detox from alcohol will tend to crave sugar as alcohol beverages often contain moderate to high amounts of sugar.
+People who detox from alcohol will tend to crave sugar as alcoholic beverages often contain moderate to high amounts of sugar.
 Including fruits in your diet will be helpful in reducing alcohol cravings as they contain the natural sugar fructose.
 Examples of healthy fruits are: